Swedish intervention in the Thirty Years' War: The landing: Wollin and Usedom

 The king gathered knowledge of the vicinity in which he was to land.
 He made himself intimately familiar with it.
 Despite being Protestant, Bogislaw XIV, Duke of Pomerania, was treating with Ferdinand.
 Bogislaw was engaging in negotiations with both sides in order to preserve his title to the duchy and the integrity of the duchy itself, as well as its financial viability.
 His chief concern was to ensure that the depredations that were being visited on much of Germany would not be committed in his duchy.
 When he learned of Gustavus' intention of landing in Germany, in his duchy, he reached out to the king and requested that the king should not make war in his duchy.
 The king informed Bogislaw that he was going to land in his duchy, and that upon his conduct depended how the duchy was to be treated.
 He informed the duke that depending on his conduct, he could count on the Swedish army being lenient towards his duchy or severe in how it was handled.

 Three days of public fasting and prayer were declared in order to ensure the success of the landing.
 The king made the final arrangements for the government of his kingdom.
 First of all he ensured that his three-year-old daughter, Christina, would be his successor in the event of his death.
-(Note: Christina of Sweden would later convert to Catholicism, renouncing the Swedish throne.)
+(Note: Christina, Queen of Sweden would later convert to Catholicism, renouncing the Swedish throne.)

 The landing transpired on 4 July near Peenemünde on the island of Usedom.
 He immediately captured a number of the important towns on the island and garrisoned them.
 Disembarking on the island, the king slipped and fell, but nothing was made of this by the army.
 The first thing the king did upon landing was kneel and offer up prayers in thanks for the success of the landing.
 Immediately after offering up these prayers, the king picked up a shovel and started to dig entrenchments that were going to cover the landing.
 It took two days for the entire force to land, as the companies were landed they were immediately put to work in creating these entrenchments.
 There were some older entrenchments that were already there, and these were seized as well.
 Other ones were also constructed.